gitbls/sdm/README.md

 * **If needed, download the desired RasPiOS zipped IMG** from the raspberrypi.org website and unzip it.
 Direct link to the downloads: [Raspberry Pi Downloads](https://downloads.raspberrypi.org/).
 Pick the latest image in the folder **raspios_full_armhf** (32-bit), **raspios_lite_armhf** (32-bit), **raspios_arm64** (64-bit Beta), or **raspios_lite_arm64** (64-bit Beta), as appropriate.

-* **Customize the image:** `sudo /usr/local/sdm/sdm 2020-08-20-raspios-buster-armhf-full.img --wpa /path/to/working/wpa_supplicant.conf --noextend --L10n --restart`
+* **Customize the image:** `sudo /usr/local/sdm/sdm 2020-08-20-raspios-buster-armhf-full.img --customize --wpa /path/to/working/wpa_supplicant.conf --L10n --restart`

     sdm will copy your Localizaton settings (Keymap, Locale, Timezone, and WiFi Country) from the system on which it's running, and prompt for a new password for user 'pi'.
 No additional packages will be installed in this example, but 'apt update' and 'apt upgrade' will be done.